"7 Reasons To Hang Out With Your University Chaplain (Even If You're Not Religious)" (Read full article)

-Members of the Congregational Church, now the United Church of Christ (UCC), founded Pacific University and while Dr. Currie is a UCC minister, the role of the University Chaplain is to support all students regardless of their faith background.
+Members of the Congregational Church, now the United Church of Christ (UCC), founded Pacific University.
+The role of the University Chaplain is to support all students regardless of their faith background.
 We recognize that the Pacific community is religiously diverse – such diversity is a gift – and through the work of the University Chaplain and the Center for Peace and Spirituality, Pacific University hopes to enhance interfaith relationships and understanding in our pluralistic society.

 What ways can the University Chaplain assist members of the Pacific community in their spiritual development?